The Difference Between the "Label" and the "Reality"

 The Reality: Physical Dimensions

-While NPS and DN are used for ordering and identification, engineers and fabricators need precise physical measurements.
+While NPS and DN are for identification, engineers need precise physical measurements.
+The way a dimension is written communicates its required precision.

 Metric (mm): The absolute physical measurement.
-This is the Outer Diameter (OD) you would see if you measured the pipe with calipers.
+This is the Outer Diameter (OD) you would measure with calipers.

 Common Mistakes & Engineering Traps